Culture of Thailand: Sports

 Association football and Futsal are the most popular sports in Thailand for both spectators and players.
 Muay Thai, a combat sport, is recognized as a national sport and is gaining popularity worldwide.
 It incorporates kicks, punches, knees, and elbow strikes in a ring with gloves similar to those used in Western boxing, and this has led to Thailand gaining medals at the Olympic Games in boxing.
 Takraw, one of the two national sports, officially known as Sepak takraw, is a sport similar to volleyball but played with the legs.
 Other popular sports include badminton, volleyball, motorsports, athletics, cycling, swimming, golf, and basketball.
 Traditional sports such as long-tail boat racing, long boat racing, makruk, krabi krabong, and dab Thai are still preserved.
 Thailand has been the most successful Southeast Asian country in the SEA Games, Asian Games, and Olympics, demonstrating the country's strong sports culture.

 Holidays

 The roads along the old moat of Chiang Mai are full of vehicles during the Songkran water splashing festival.

-Important holidays in Thai culture include Songkran, the traditional Thai New Year festival, which is celebrated annually from April 13 to 15.
-The festival falls at the end of the dry season and during the hot season in Thailand, and in some parts of Thailand, it can last up to a week.
-The festival's water throwing tradition stemmed from the cleansing rite of washing Buddha images and lightly sprinkling scented water on the hands of elderly people.
-Small amounts of scented talcum powder were also used in the annual rite.
-In recent decades, water fights have become increasingly industrialized with the use of hoses, barrels, squirt guns, water-filled surgical tubing, and copious amounts of powder.
-The festival also includes various activities such as offering merit to relics, pouring water on elders, building sand pagodas, and participating in contests and parades, including the Nang Songkran or Miss Songkran contest.